Last Updated on March 9, 2021 by CanaryDevelopmentAdmin

 Design and naming

-This vision was pitched to Paul Reichmann, a Canadian property tycoon (hence the reason why it is called One Canada Square).
+This vision was pitched to Paul Reichmann, a Canadian property tycoon — hence the name — One Canada Square.
 His company, Olympia and York decided to take the idea on.

 They commissioned Cesar Pelli & Associates, an architect firm with a rich history in the development of Manhattan, to bring an americanised design here to the UK.